Nature & Landscape Photography Cameras – The Complete Guide (2020 Update)

 Other Format Cameras For Nature & Outdoor Photography

-This article is only able to cover the most common full-frame and APS-C sensor sizes.
-Indeed, some dedicated landscape photographers may prefer to use medium format cameras, and many adventure / travel photographers these days are probably exploring the new mirrorless “pixel-shift” options as well to get extremely high-resolution, clean, sharp images from more compact kits.
-However, those cameras and technologies are so different that they definitely deserve their own guides!
-Another day, indeed.
+This article is only able to cover the most common full-frame and APS-C camera mounts.
+Of course, some dedicated landscape photographers may prefer to use medium format cameras, and many adventure/travel photographers these days are probably exploring the new mirrorless “pixel-shift” options as well to get extremely high-resolution, clean, sharp images from more compact kits like Micro Four Thirds.
+We mentioned the Olympus E-M1 Mk3 in this article, but the reality is that we could write an entirely different article on the subject of ultra-compact cameras and lenses for landscape photography.